junxit/us-congress-bills-114/bill.md

   - **(1)** *Amendment* Title V of the Homeland Security Act of 2002 (6 U.S.C.
 311 et seq.) is amended by adding at the end of the following new section:
     > ## § 526.
 National integrated public alert and warning system modernization
     >
-    > - **(a)** *In general* In order to provide timely and effective warnings and disseminate homeland security information and other information, the Secretary shall, considering the recommendations of the advisory committee established under subsection (d), update, modernize, and implement the national integrated public alert and warning system.
+    > - **(a)** *In general* In order to provide timely and effective warnings and disseminate homeland security information and other information, the Secretary shall, considering the recommendations of the advisory committee established under subsection (e), update, modernize, and implement the national integrated public alert and warning system.
     > - **(b)** *Implementation requirements* In carrying out subsection (a), the Secretary shall—
+    >   - **(1)** ensure that under all conditions the President is able to alert and warn governmental authorities and the civilian population in areas endangered by an act of terrorism, natural disaster, war, other man-made disaster, or other hazard to public safety;
-    >   - **(1)** establish or adapt, as appropriate, common alerting and warning protocols, standards, terminology, and operating procedures for the integrated public alert and warning system;
+    >   - **(2)** establish or adapt, as appropriate, common alerting and warning protocols, standards, terminology, and operating procedures for the integrated public alert and warning system;
-    >   - **(2)** include in the integrated public alert and warning system the capability to adapt the dissemination of homeland security information and other information, and the content of communications, on the basis of geographic location, risks, and multiple communications systems and technologies, as appropriate;
+    >   - **(3)** include in the integrated public alert and warning system the capability to adapt the dissemination of homeland security information and other information, and the content of communications, on the basis of geographic location, risks, and multiple communications systems and technologies, as appropriate;
-    >   - **(3)** to the extent technically feasible, include in the national integrated public alert and warning system the capability to alert, warn, and provide the equivalent amount of information to—
+    >   - **(4)** to the extent technically feasible, include in the national integrated public alert and warning system the capability to alert, warn, and provide the equivalent amount of information to—
     >     - **(A)** individuals with limited English proficiency skills;
     >     - **(B)** individuals with disabilities, particularly sensory disabilities; and
     >     - **(C)** individuals with other access or functional needs;
-    >   - **(4)** ensure training, tests, and exercises for the integrated public alert and warning system, and that the system is incorporated into other training and exercise programs of the Department, as appropriate;
+    >   - **(5)** ensure training, tests, and exercises for the integrated public alert and warning system, and that the system is incorporated into other training and exercise programs of the Department, as appropriate;
-    >   - **(5)** ensure that a comprehensive and periodic training program, consistent with the principles of, and integrated with, the National Incident Management System and in support of the National Preparedness System, for receiving and disseminating the integrated public alert and warning system messages utilizing advanced technologies is provided to State, local, tribal, and other homeland security stakeholders involved in the transmission of such messages;
+    >   - **(6)** ensure that a comprehensive and periodic training program, consistent with the principles of, and integrated with, the National Incident Management System and in support of the National Preparedness System, for receiving and disseminating the integrated public alert and warning system messages utilizing advanced technologies is provided to State, local, tribal, and other homeland security stakeholders involved in the transmission of such messages;
-    >   - **(6)** conduct periodic nationwide tests of the integrated public alert and warning system, at least once every 5 years; and
+    >   - **(7)** conduct periodic nationwide tests of the integrated public alert and warning system, at least once every 5 years; and
-    >   - **(7)** consult, coordinate, and cooperate, to the extent practicable, with other Federal agencies and departments and with State, local, and tribal governments, the private sector, and other key stakeholders to leverage existing alert and warning capabilities.
+    >   - **(8)** consult, coordinate, and cooperate, to the extent practicable, with other Federal agencies and departments and with State, local, and tribal governments, the private sector, and other key stakeholders to leverage existing alert and warning capabilities.
     > - **(c)** *System requirements* The Secretary shall ensure that the system—
     >   - **(1)** incorporates redundant, diverse modes to disseminate homeland security information and other information in warning messages to the public so as to reach the greatest number of individuals in the intended area or location;
     >   - **(2)** can be adapted to incorporate emerging and future technologies, including social media;